n7tae/ham-dht-tools/README.md

-# dvin-tools
+# ham-dht-tools

-Tools for finding data on the Digital Voice Information Network (DVIN), using the OpenDHT, a Kademlia implementation of a distributed hash table network.
-These tools use the OpenDHT library to access information that exists on the DVIN.
-Systems on the DVIN publish important inforamation about their configuration and current environment.
+Tools for finding data on the Ham Distributed Hash Table (DHT).
+The Ham-DHT uses OpenDHT, a Kademlia implementation of a DHT network.
+These tools use the OpenDHT library to access information that exists on this network.
+Systems using this network publish important inforamation about their configuration and current state.

 ## Tools